JuliaLang/julia/doc/src/manual/calling-c-and-fortran-code.md

     ```

 !!! note
-    A C function declared to return `Void` will return the value `nothing` in Julia.
+    A C function declared to return `Nothing` will return the value `nothing` in Julia.

 ### Struct Type correspondences